✨ Professional Resume Review | Get Yours Today | Certified Experts

 Software engineers develop, test, and update software applications and computer programs.
 They employ the principles (and resources) of engineering, mathematics, and computer science to create software programs and mobile applications.

-Software engineers build software by writing codes.
-That is, they take a programming language like Python or Java and they put tiny building blocks together to create a bigger piece of software.
+Software engineers create software by writing code.
+They use Python or Java programming languages and combine tiny building blocks to develop more extensive software.

-Primarily, software engineers determine software specifications, document systems or applications for operating instructions, and upgrade or add fixes to existing applications or software.
+Software engineers primarily determine software specifications, document systems or applications for operating instructions, and upgrade or add fixes to existing applications or software.

 To be a software engineer, you need a bachelor’s degree in computer programming, software development, mathematics, or a similar field.